Are you looking for the ultimate Philippines itinerary to make your Southeast Asian getaway one to remember?

 Okay, now let’s dive into my full Philippines travel guide!
 It’s very detailed and goes over everything you’ll need for a top-notch experience!
 I hope you’re ready for an adventure.

 You’ll most likely find the best deals flying into Manila.

 Honestly, Manila is one of those cities that backpackers love to hate.
-It’s busy, overcrowded, dirty, and there’s not much to see.
-Apparently, there is some decent nightlife, but I never experienced it for myself!
+It’s busy, overcrowded, and dirty, and there’s not much to see.
+Apparently, there is some decent nightlife, but I never experienced it for myself.

 Where to Stay in Manila

 Whether looking to save a few bucks or go all out during your time in Manila, here are some great options worth checking out:

 - City Garden Grand Hotel: Best Hotel.
 This award-winning 4-Star Hotel in Makati City includes an airport shuttle, AMAZING OUTDOOR POOL, and is close to nearby malls and attractions.
 Great value for a luxury hotel!
 It provides a super comfortable stay for your first couple of nights on this epic Philippines itinerary, all at an affordable price!
 It’s got excellent reviews and is one of the top picks in Manila!

 - Manila-Z-Hostel: Best Hostel for Backpackers.
 Great location, fantastic reviews, and an epic rooftop with breathtaking city views!
 I’ve never heard any backpackers say anything bad about it!!
 It does fill up quickly, though, so make sure you book in advance!

 Alternatively, you can read up on all the best Airbnbs in Manila for a more personal touch to your stay.